Marwan-Ezzat-Mohamed/meact/README.md

 Meact is a lightweight and simplified version of React, designed to provide a basic understanding of how React works under the hood.
 It follows a similar component-based architecture and implements a subset of React's features.

-This project is inspired by [Didact](https://github.com/pomber/didact), a minimal implementation of React created by Rodolfo Pombeiro.
+This project is inspired by [Didact](https://github.com/pomber/didact), a minimal implementation of React created by Rodrigo Pombo.
 Meact builds upon the concepts and ideas presented in Didact, with some modifications and enhancements.

 ## Features